awsdocs/amazon-s3-userguide/doc_source/create-bucket-overview.md

    1. Choose **Advanced settings**, and read the message that appears\.
 **Important**
 You can only enable S3 Object Lock for a bucket when you create it\.
-If you enable Object Lock for the bucket, you can't disable it later\.
+If you enable Object Lock for the bucket, you cannot disable it later\.
 Enabling Object Lock also enables versioning for the bucket\.
-After you enable Object Lock for the bucket, you must configure the Object Lock settings before any objects in the bucket will be protected\.
-For more information about configuring protection for objects, see [Using S3 Object Lock](object-lock.md)\.
+After you enable Object Lock for the bucket, you must configure the Object Lock default retention and legal hold settings to protect new objects from being deleted or overwritten\.
+For more information, see [Configuring S3 Object Lock using the console](object-lock-console.md)\.

    1. If you want to enable Object Lock, enter **enable** in the text box and choose **Confirm**\.